Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Conclusion

 \section{Conclusion}

-In summary, the proposed WWR approximation provides a practical, robust and efficient method to compute FVA WWR.
-In particular, the approximation is significantly faster than the Monte Carlo benchmark method, which involves additional simulations for the credit processes.
+In summary, the proposed WWR approximation provides a practical, robust and efficient method to compute $\FVA$ WWR when the existing $\xva$ calculation cannot simulate stochastic credit and funding processes which are correlated to the market risk factors.
+The approximation avoids simulation of these additional processes, and is therefore also faster than the Monte Carlo benchmark method.
 Furthermore, the approximation runtime does not scale in the number of derivatives in the portfolio.
-The approximation is generic and applicable to a wide variety of derivatives and asset classes.
+Within the affine setting, the approximation is generic, does not require any calibration of approximation parameters, and is applicable to a wide variety of derivatives and asset classes.
 Only the WWR exposure is approximated, so it is an add-on to the $\xva$ calculation in place at financial institutions, where the original exposures without WWR are left untouched.
 In specific cases, the approximation gives rise to analytical expressions at the cost of one additional Taylor series approximation.
 This has been demonstrated for the example of a single IR swap.
 The approximation has been demonstrated for the practically relevant example of a multi-currency portfolio of multiple IR swaps.
+This approximation error can be considered a lower bound for portfolios with more complicated derivatives.
 After analyzing the various approximation errors, a good understanding is established of their behaviour and interplay.
-Even under stressed market conditions, the approximation continues to perform at an acceptable level.
+The proposed approximation has its limitations under stressed market conditions, but at the same time the approximation allows for insights in the effect of different market stresses on the approximation error.
 Recall that the quantity that is being approximated is not a `true market quantity', but the WWR resulting from a series of modelling choices.
-Failing to capture the WWR, the error is 100\%.
-Naturally, this is significantly larger than the error observed for the proposed approximation, even under stressed market conditions.
 Therefore, the WWR approximation is relevant from a practical perspective, giving a fast method to assess the impact of portfolio-level $\FVA$ WWR.
+While the approach is applied to the calculation of $\FVA$, it is equally applicable to other metrics such as $\CVA$.